cbeams/spring-framework-2.5.x/readme.txt

 2. RELEASE INFO

 The Spring Framework requires J2SE 1.3 and J2EE 1.3 (Servlet 2.3, JSP 1.2, JTA 1.0, EJB 2.0).
-J2SE 1.4 is
+JDK 1.5 is
-required for building the framework; for the full build including Tiger support, J2SE 5.0 is required.
+required for building the framework; for the full build including all aspects, AspectJ is required as well.
 J2EE 1.2 (Servlet 2.2, JSP 1.1) is sufficient when not using Spring's JSP tag libraries or the EJB support.

 Integration is provided with Log4J 1.2, CGLIB 2.1, Jakarta Commons Attributes 2.1, JMX 1.0/1.2, JCA 1.0,